|

 they laughed until I gave up and stood helpless,

-pawing at my face afterwards like a dog with
+pawing at my cheeks afterwards like a dog with

 an endless itch.)